 Skin cells typically take around 1 month to be replaced by new cells.
 However, psoriasis speeds up this process of skin regeneration.
 When a person has psoriasis, it takes only a few days for new cells to form and rise to the surface.

 The speed at which this happens causes the skin to build up in patches, or plaques, on the surface.
 A person with these symptoms will often receive a diagnosis of plaque psoriasis.
 This is the most common form of psoriasis.

-In scalp psoriasis, skin changes can appear on the scalp, forehead, back of the neck, and behind the ears.
+In scalp psoriasis, these plaques affect the top of the head, the forehead, the back of the neck, and the area behind the ears.

-- flaking and scales that may at first resemble dandruff but have a silvery sheen
+- flaking and scales that may, at first, resemble dandruff

 - a dry scalp that may crack and bleed